AldieNightStar/molo/README.md

 // Clear the screen
 mclear();

-// The rest should be provided by a template
+// The rest functions should be provided by the template
 ```

 # How to use compiled code